 Some young people find themselves in residential care as a result of their challenging behaviour.
 For others, it’s simply a last option when there are no foster families available.

-As part of the Core Assets Group, we’ve been awarded a four year Children in Care contract by Birmingham City Council to deliver transitional placements across the city.
+As part of the Polaris Community, we’ve been awarded a four year Children in Care contract by Birmingham City Council to deliver transitional placements across the city.

 There are currently 188* young people in residential care in Birmingham.
 Almost a third are living outside the city, often a long distance away from their family and friends.